VoronDesign/VoronUsers/printer_mods/MikesMods/LGX mount for V0.1 with 2nd X rail/README.md

 V0.1 mod for mounting Bondtech LGX extruder with addition of 2nd X rail on the back of the 1515 extrusion.
 Already tested the rigidity of the 2nd rail and there is no up and down tool head movement as with just one.

+For the X end stop bumper, one screw is enough, the 2nd is optional and the one holding the extrusion does not need to be removed.

 Few additional screws are needed:
 X bumper 1x M3x10 or 1x M3x12
 Y Bumper 1x Mx6